-Starting in 2021, Canadians who travel to The Netherlands or other Schengen countries will be required to obtain an ETIAS system before their trip.
+From the end of 2022, Canadians who travel to the Netherlands or other Schengen countries will be required to obtain an ETIAS visa waiver before their trip.

-How can Canadians apply for ETIAS to visit The Netherlands?
+How can Canadians apply for ETIAS to visit the Netherlands?

-In order to receive the visa to The Netherlands, travelers will need to pay the visa fee with a credit or debit card and provide an email address to which the approved visa for Europe will be sent.
+In order to receive the visa waiver to The Netherlands, travellers will need to pay the visa waiver fee with a credit or debit card and provide an email address that the approved permit for Europe will be sent to.

-ETIAS visa waiver to The Netherlands from Canada
+ETIAS visa waiver to the Netherlands from Canada

 Passport and document requirements

-Canadian citizens on business or tourism stays of under 90 days who have the ETIAS EU visa do not require further documentation.
-A Netherlands residence permit is required for Canadians wishing to live and work in The Netherlands for longer periods.
+Canadian citizens on business or tourism stays of under 90 days who have the ETIAS visa waiver do not require further documentation.
+A Netherlands residence permit is needed for Canadians wishing to live and work in the Netherlands for longer periods.

-Tourist information/travel info
+Tourist information/travel info for the Netherlands

-Health Information for Travelers to The Netherlands
+Health information for travellers to the Netherlands

-Some additional health advice for The Netherlands:
+Some additional health advice for the Netherlands:

 - The Netherlands emergency services number is 112